anonymin/thinkful-vday/readme.md

 # Falling in love with HTML and CSS

-Please note: This is a presentation/training mean to be paired with this [blog](http://www.thinkful.com/learn/valentines-day-ecard) post.
+Please note: This is a presentation/training meant to be paired with this [blog](http://www.thinkful.com/learn/valentines-day-ecard) post.

 ## Basic TOC